 What does the acronym ARCS stand for?
 Achievement Rewards for College Scientists

-What schools does ARCS support?
-San Diego State University, The Scripps Research Institute, UC San Diego and University of San Diego
+At what schools does ARCS support Scholars?
+San Diego State University, Scripps Research, UC San Diego and University of San Diego

 How are ARCS Scholars selected?
-Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields
+Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields, pursuing a PhD degree

 What is the graduation rate?
 98% graduate

 How are Scholar funds raised?
 Donations from ARCS members, ARCS Scholar alumni, academic partners, Foundations, industry, and individuals in the community

 How much of the funding is used for administrative costs?
 None.
 100% of Scholar Award contributions go directly to Scholars